-Cooley’s anemia (thalassemia) is a hereditary blood condition that occurs when the body doesn’t produce enough hemoglobin, a protein that’s a vital component of your red blood cells (x).
+Cooley’s anemia (thalassemia) is a hereditary blood condition that occurs when your body doesn’t produce enough hemoglobin, a protein that’s a vital component of your red blood cells. (x)

-When one has low levels of hemoglobin, the red blood cells in their body don’t work efficiently.
-This is significant as red blood cells transport oxygen to all of the body’s cells to keep them functioning properly.
-When there are fewer red blood cells, a smaller amount of oxygen is sent to all of the body’s cells, which can cause breathlessness and fatigue.
-This is a disorder known as anemia.
+If you have low hemoglobin levels, the red blood cells in your body don’t work efficiently.
+It’s significant health concern because red blood cells transport oxygen to all the body’s cells to keep them functioning correctly.
+When there are fewer red blood cells, the blood carries a smaller amount of oxygen to all of your body’s cells, which can cause breathlessness and fatigue.
+It’s a disorder known as anemia.
 People with Cooley’s anemia may have severe or mild anemia.
-Severe anemia can destroy organs and even be fatal (x).
+Severe anemia can destroy organs and even be fatal. (x)

 Symptoms of Cooley’s Anemia

-Symptoms of Cooley’s anemia are caused by insufficient oxygen in the bloodstream.
-The severity of thalassemia symptoms can range from mild or severe to life-threatening (x).
+Symptoms of Cooley’s anemia appear because of insufficient oxygen in the bloodstream.
+The severity of thalassemia symptoms can range from mild or severe to life-threatening. (x)

-Silent carriers of alpha thalassemia usually don’t have symptoms of the condition.
-This is because the lack of the protein called alpha-globin is so insignificant that the hemoglobin in the body still works normally (x).
+Silent carriers of alpha thalassemia rarely have symptoms of the condition.
+It’s because they lack the protein called alpha-globin, which is so insignificant that the hemoglobin in your body still usually works. (x)